 2. Take in sunset views at the Mirador de San Nicolás

 Located in the cute Albaicín neighborhood of Granada, the Mirador de San Nicolás is the best spot in the city for a panoramic viewpoint, especially at sunset.
-With an incredible view of the Alhambra, it’s a great way to end the day.
+With incredible views of the Alhambra and the Sierra Nevada, it’s a popular spot but worth the crowd.

 3. Check out Casa del Chapiz

-These two 16th-century mansions form one giant complex.
-Built in the Moorish architectural style, the building complex includes a library and central courtyard with a garden.
-Since 1932, the building has been used as a school for Arab studies.
+Built in the Moorish architectural style, these two 14th-century mansions are connected by an archway, forming one giant complex.
+The building includes a library and central courtyard with a colorful garden.
+Since 1932, the building has been home to the Granada School of Arabic Studies.
 Like many places in Granada, it’s another great spot to take in a unique view of the Alhambra in the distance.
 Admission is 2 EUR.

 4. Soak in a hammam

 There are several hammams (bathhouses) in Granada.
-These are modern spas reconstructed in the style of the ancient Moorish baths that were once common in Granada.
-Entry is usually around 30 EUR but can get as high as 100 EUR or more if you want to add spa treatments.
+These are modern spas reconstructed in the style of ancient Moorish baths that were once common across Granada.
+Entry is usually around 30 EUR but can get as high as 100 EUR or more if you want to add spa treatments like massages or skincare treatments.
 Some of the most popular are Hammam Al Andalus and Al-Haram Hammam.

 5. Visit El Bañuelo